Dominic Robertson

 Joined firm 2004.
 Partner since 2014.

-Dominic advises businesses on all areas of tax law.
-His practice includes:
+Dominic is a partner in our Tax practice and co-head of our Tax Disputes practice.
+Dominic advises businesses on all areas of tax law and his practice includes:

 • structuring and other tax aspects of M&A, demergers, joint ventures and other corporate finance transactions

-• standalone tax advisory work, including group reorganisations, bank levy, transfer pricing, and the tax treatment of IP
+• standalone tax advisory work, including group reorganisations, bank levy, transfer pricing, Pillar 2, and the tax treatment of IP

 Highlights include advising:

-• GSK on the demerger of its consumer healthcare business to form Haleon (having previously advised on the creation of GSK’s global consumer healthcare joint ventures with Novartis and Pfizer)
+• GSK on various matters, including the demerger of its consumer healthcare business to form Haleon (having previously advised on the creation of GSK’s global consumer healthcare joint ventures with Novartis and Pfizer)

 • Credit Suisse on its successful bank payroll tax appeal

-Dominic is ranked as a leading lawyer in both Chambers and Legal 500.
-Dominic is a committee member of the UK branch of the International Fiscal Association, and a trustee of the Social Mobility Business Partnership.
+Dominic is ranked as a leading lawyer, for both tax and tax disputes, in Chambers and Legal500.
+Dominic is Deputy Chair of the UK branch of the International Fiscal Association and a trustee of the Social Mobility Business Partnership.